shubhamchopra/shubhamchopra.github.io/posts/2016-02-20-hello-world.markdown

     - git status
     - git commit -m "Built by Travis ( build $TRAVIS_BUILD_NUMBER )"
     # We don't care about commits to the master as a completely new site would be generated everytime
-    - git push github :master 2>&1 | grep -v http
-    - git push github master:master 2>&1 | grep -v http
+    - git push github master:master -f 2>&1 | grep -v http

 If you aren't hosting your blog on your own website, you don't need the line where __CNAME__ file is created.